 To solar or not to solar?
 While a stable and predictable profit is an important factor to Pennsylvania farmers considering leasing out their land for solar energy development, it's not enough on its own, according to a new study led by Penn State researchers.

-Kaitlyn Spangler, assistant professor of community development and engagement in the College of Agricultural Sciences and lead author on the study, said the findings are a steppingstone to understanding the state of solar energy development in across Pennsylvania and identifying ways to help ensure that these agreements are mutually beneficial.
+Kaitlyn Spangler, assistant professor of community development and engagement in the College of Agricultural Sciences and lead author on the study, said the findings are a steppingstone to understanding the state of solar energy development in rural communities across Pennsylvania and identifying ways to help ensure that these agreements are mutually beneficial.

 For the study, recently published in Energy Research & Social Science, the researchers interviewed farmers and solar stakeholders from across Pennsylvania about how they made decisions regarding solar leases.
 In these agreements, farmers typically rent out their land to solar developers for an initial period of 25 to 30 years, during which solar panels are installed on the land and render it unusable for growing crops.